Eliastik/page-shadow/README.md

 <img src="https://raw.githubusercontent.com/Eliastik/page-shadow/master/screen.png" width="300" alt="Page Shadow" /> <img src="https://raw.githubusercontent.com/Eliastik/page-shadow/master/screen_2.png" width="300" alt="Page Shadow" />

 An extension by Eliastik (eliastiksofts.com) - Contact : http://www.eliastiksofts.com/contact/
-* Latest version: 2.10 (08/04/2022)
+* Latest version: 2.10 (08/18/2022)
 * Official website: http://eliastiksofts.com/page-shadow
 * Github repository: https://github.com/Eliastik/page-shadow

 This is the source code for the extension Page Shadow, compatible with Chrome/Chromium, Firefox, Opera and Microsoft Edge.
 This extension uses the WebExtensions technology via the Browser API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions ).

-Page Shadow is a dark mode plugin.
+Page Shadow is a dark mode extension.
 It includes a series of tools to improve the reading of web pages in a dark environment.

 It allows you:

-- To increase the contrast of the pages, that is to say to reinforce the dark tones of a page: the extension transforms the design of any site in a "dark mode" theme;
+- To increase the contrast of the pages, that is to say to reinforce the dark tones of the pages: the extension transforms the design of any site into a "dark mode" theme;
 - To decrease the brightness of the pages;
 - To invert the colors of images or entire pages;
+- To attenuate the colors of images;
-- To enable a night mode (applies an orange filter on the page to reduce the blue light emitted by the screen).
+- To enable a night mode (applies an orange filter on the pages to reduce the blue light emitted by the screen).

-Page Shadow has many parameters to personalize your extension: settings adapted to each site, automatic enable/disable, etc.
+Page Shadow has many settings to personalize your extension: settings adapted to each site, automatic enable/disable, etc.

 ### Installation: